Choosing an Apollo Server package

 const { url } = await server.listen();

-If you want to do something with your server that isn't supported by apollo-server
+If you want to do something with your server that isn't supported by apollo-server, you can swap to apollo-server-express.

 apollo-server-express